Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Introduction

 The advent of LLMs has shifted the design space for intelligent systems~\cite{brown2020language,bubeck2023sparks}.
 LLMs demonstrate the capacity to engage in fluid communication with humans~\cite{sharma2023human,yang2024talk2care}, while advanced prompting techniques further enable human-like reasoning and planning ~\cite{wei2022chain,zhou2022least,wang2023rolellm}.
 Research on \textbf{LLM agents}~\cite{park2023generative, park2024generative, shanahan2023role}, which are LLM systems capable of exhibiting complex, human-like behaviors to solve tasks, shows these agents\footnote{In this paper, we use "LLM agent" and "agent" interchangeably~\cite{chen2025towards}.} can yield distinct, believable cognitive and social behaviors, particularly through role-playing the provided persona profiles.
 These capabilities promise new paradigms of \textbf{human-agent collaboration}, where humans treat these LLM agents as mutual partners rather than mere tools.

-Yet the fundamental social and cognitive demands of effective collaboration remain~\cite{seeber2020machines, olson2013working}.
-The long-standing goal of treating machines as teammates requires moving beyond performance measurement to examine how social~\cite{nass2000machines,zhang2021ideal}, communicative~\cite{liang2019implicit,zhang2023investigating}, and cognitive behaviors~\cite{schelble2022let,ashktorab2020human} co-evolve.
-To achieve flexible and mutual human-agent collaboration, prior work identified that we need interfaces~\cite{amershi2019guidelines,liao2020questioning} and interaction paradigms~\cite{wang2020human,he2024ai} that help LLM agents communicate intent~\cite{clark1991grounding,liang2019implicit}, negotiate decisions~\cite{straus1994does,bos2002effects}, manage shared context~\cite{cramton2001mutual,gutwin2002descriptive, kraut2003visual}, and signal responsibility~\cite{erickson2000social, hoffman2023measures,liao2020questioning} in ways humans can readily perceive and act upon.
+\re{However, deploying these agents into real-world teams introduces critical socio-technical challenges.
+In high-stakes domains such as healthcare triage or crisis management, failures to establish common ground or to signal uncertainty can degrade collective performance and erode accountability~\cite{cai2019hello, zhang2024rethinking}.
+For instance, does an "assertive" agent facilitate faster decision-making, or does it suppress critical thinking and information sharing among collaborators?
+Addressing these design problems requires isolating interaction variables like communication modality and agent responsiveness in human-agent collaboration.} Yet, investigating these dynamics requires moving beyond simple performance metrics to examine how social~\cite{nass2000machines,zhang2021ideal}, communicative~\cite{liang2019implicit,zhang2023investigating}, and cognitive behaviors~\cite{schelble2022let,ashktorab2020human} co-evolve in controlled settings.